Karl van Beethoven: Louis von Hoven

-Karl van Beethoven and his wife Caroline had 4 daughters and a son, Ludwig (named after Karl's famous uncle), who was born on 8 March 1839 in Friehaus auf der Wieden "8.
+Karl van Beethoven and his wife Caroline had four daughters and a son, Ludwig (named after Karl's famous uncle), who was born on 8 March 1839 in Friehaus auf der Wieden "8.
 Stiege.
 2. Stock, No.51."

 Ludwig received a formidable education at the Piarist Gymnasium before serving in the military.
 Run-ins with the law began in 1862 when he stole money from his regiment.
 His mother, Caroline, relinquished the remaining savings of her inheritance to keep him from being arrested.
 Following his service, Ludwig became a journalist for the magazine Die Glocke.
 In 1868, Ludwig had to escape Vienna from both creditors and criminal court, by means of his mother's money a second time, and fled to Munich.
 There he became acquainted with Ludwig Nohl, who introduced him to composer Richard Wagner, who in turn requested his services to King Ludwig II of Bavaria.
 It was during this time that Ludwig began falsely claiming himself as the grandson of Ludwig van Beethoven.
 This direct line of musical nobility so impressed the King that he gave Ludwig a healthy salary on which to live.
 It was also at this time that Ludwig married his wife Marie (née Nitsche), a gifted pianist in her own right.
 He also began passing himself off as a Baron, and cheating people out of their wages.
 By 30 August 1871, facing four years in jail for his various offenses, Ludwig and Marie (who also faced six months), along with their son Karl Julius Maria (born 8 May 1870 in Munich) fled to Hamburg where they set sail for America.
 While in America, Ludwig changed his name to Louis von Hoven, to separate himself from his famous surname and (as he disclosed to his sister): "[save me from] being continuously faced with annoying questions."
 Louis and his wife Marie had six children: two of which are unknown, Marie (1865–1865), Meta (1874–sometime before 1890), and Heinrich (1871–1872).
 Their oldest son, Karl Julius, survived into adulthood.

 During his stay in America, Louis worked for the Michigan Central Railroad in Detroit, began various businesses and found brief success as an inventor.
 Marie van Beethoven found success as a piano teacher and concert pianist, touring the United States and Montreal.
 By 1875, Louis became general manager of the New York Commissionaire Company.
-The music critic for The New Yorker magazine, Alex Ross, states however that Louis "ran a scheme renting wheelchairs to elderly people at the 1876 Centennial Exposition in Philadelphia" under the Roll-Chair Company.
-Louis and his family left America and were reported to have stayed in Vienna briefly in 1878.
+The music critic for The New Yorker magazine, Alex Ross, states however that Louis "ran a scheme renting wheelchairs to elderly people at the 1876 Centennial Exposition in Philadelphia" Louis and his family left America and were reported to have stayed in Vienna briefly in 1878.